FilipaDurao/SOPE_1718_TrabalhoFinal/README.md

 ## Comunication between office tickets
 On the previous section we planned how the server and office tickets correctly comunicate.
 When a office ticket is processing a client request, we need to update the seats status, hence this is another criticial area that needs a mutex and a conditional variable (to save CPU resources).

 The process is similar.

-Hmmm i need to rethink this.. because..
+Hmmm i need to rethink this.. not sure if the condition variable here wouldn't cause trouble.